sitespeedio/sitespeed.io/docs/_posts/2019-01-21-sitespeed.io-8.0-and-browsertime.4.0.md

 ## Testing a single page application

 Yeah, you can now test a SPA!
-When you test a single page application you should add the ```--spa``` parameter to your test pages, so that Browsertime/sitespeed.io knows.
+When you test a single page application you should add the ```--spa``` parameter so that Browsertime/sitespeed.io knows.
 That will enable:
 * Automatically handle URLs with #.
 * End testing your page load after X seconds of no activity in the Resource Timing API.
 This makes sure that when you navigate to different pages, the navigation ends when everything finished loading.